Table of contents:

 But I really am managing being a work from home mom with a small baby quite well.

-How to Be a Work From Home Mom [And Not Feel the Mom Guilt]
+How to Manage Working From Home With a Baby [And Not Feel the Mom Guilt]

 But then I’d start working, and the time would just fly by.
 So my first piece of advice?